 We will now show inductively that the sequence $(s_k)_{k\in\N}$ converges by considering the system where there are only the traits $(0,0)$, $(\delta,\delta)$ and $(0,2\delta)$.
 This reduction is justified by our simulations above, since all other traits become of order $o(K)$ after time $40$.
 Further we assume the initial condition of our reduced system to be that is, we assume that at the starting point of the system, the trait $(\delta,\delta)$ has just become resident in the population which is only possible, if the trait $(0,0)$ has been previously resident.
 In particular, the trait $(0,2\delta)$ is unfit against the trait $(0,0)$ and therefore must be of order $o(K)$.
+We will now construct a sequence of intermediate times until a similar configuration with $\beta_{0,0}(t)=\beta_{1,1}(t)=1$ and $\beta_{0,2}(t)=x_1>x_0$ is reached as is displayed in Figure \ref{Fig: Illustration}.
 We calculate the individual fitnesses as determined by the fitness function.
+We obtain

-We obtain We can therefore explicitly calculate that in this system the trait $(0,2\delta)$ becomes resident after time At this time, we have the sizes In the next step, the traits are competing with $(0,2\delta)$.
+We can therefore explicitly calculate that in this system the trait $(0,2\delta)$ becomes resident after time At this time, we have the sizes In the next step, the traits are competing with $(0,2\delta)$.
 Therefore the trait $(0,0)$ becomes resident after time We obtain The third phase of this system consists of competition of the other traits with $(0,0)$.
 In this case, the trait $(\delta,\delta)$ becomes resident again after time We can calculate that In particular, we recover our starting condition after time $t_1^{(1)}+t_2^{(1)}+t_3^{(1)}$ where $S((0,2\delta),(0,0))<0$ implies with $C\in(0,1)$.
 Repeating this process inductively shows that after the $n$-th such cycle, we obtain the condition and Thus, as $n\to\infty$, the functions converge to $1$ at the endpoint of each cycle.
 It remains to show, that the time steps are summable.
 Indeed, we find which converges as $n\to\infty$.
 Therefore, we have proven that our choice of parameters leads to coexistence after finite time.